Home /Search

 Results

-Distribution of Great Blue Heron habitat in coastal British Columbia showing relative abundance (RA) by season and overall relative importance (RI).
-RI is based on project region and not on the province as a whole.
+Distribution of clam beds in coastal Beds in British Columbia showing relative abundance (RA) and aboriginal, biological, commercial and recreational relative importance (RI) and overall RI.
+RI is based on project region and not on the province as a whole. and productivity.
+Other attributes include season dates, productivity and species.
 CRIMS is a legacy dataset of BC coastal resource data that was acquired in a systematic and synoptic manner from 1979 and was intermittently updated throughout the years.
 Resource information was collected in nine study areas using a peer-reviewed provincial Resource Information Standards Committee consisting of DFO Fishery Officers, First Nations, and other subject matter experts.
 There are currently no plans to update this legacy data.

 Distribution of Steller Sealions - Coastal Resource Information Management System (CRIMS)